 Always speak with an attorney before filing chapter 7 bankruptcy.
 Many people do not qualify for chapter 7 bankruptcy and must file chapter 13 bankruptcy.
 To qualify for chapter 7 bankruptcy you must either have low income relative to your household size or pass the means test.
 In so many words, if your annualized household income as determined by your average gross income over the past 6 months is less than the California median income for a household of your size, you may qualify for chapter 7 bankruptcy.
 However, if your annualized household income is higher than the state median you will have to pass the means test to file chapter 7 bankruptcy.
 The means test is a complicated calculation that requires proof of your income over the past 6 months and certain allowed expense deductions.
 With this information in mind, consult with a Stockton bankruptcy lawyer before filing chapter 7 bankruptcy.

 What Debts Can You Discharge in Chapter 7 Bankruptcy?

 Most unsecured debts can be eliminated in chapter 7 bankruptcy.
 Credit cards, medical bills, and payday loans are all dischargeable in chapter 7 bankruptcy.
 However, recent tax debts, student loans, and child support obligations are usually nondischargeable.
 Furthermore, fraudulently incurred debts are nondiscahrgeable.
-In essence, some categories of debts cannot be discharged in chapter 7 bankruptcy like recent taxes and child support obligations while other actions can deny your discharge in bankruptcy.
+In essence, some categories of debts cannot be discharged in chapter 7 bankruptcy like recent taxes and child support obligations while other actions can deny your discharge.